By Fiona McKim

 Many causes of puffy or swollen eyes can be tackled with small changes to your skincare routine or lifestyle.
-There are a minority of reasons that are indicative of underlying health issues too, so it’s important to identify the cause of your puffy eyes so you can rule out anything more serious.
+But there is a minority of reasons that are indicative of underlying health issues, too, so it’s important to identify the cause of your puffy eyes so you can rule out anything more serious.

-Here are 7 common causes of puffy eyes that you may not have considered…
+Here are seven common causes of puffy eyes that you may not have considered…

 1. Central heating

 Turning the central heating up in winter can make eyes dryer and more sensitive than usual, as heat causes dehydration of mucus membranes in the eyes, leading them to thicken and become more inflamed.

 2. Lack of sleep

 A bad night’s sleep can lead to puffiness around the eye area in the morning as your body hasn’t efficiently cleared fluid and toxin build-up overnight.

 This can be even worse if you’re stressed, which causes changes to the salt balance in the body – and if salt balances are off, your eyes can retain water as a result and swell.